norvig/paip-lisp/docs/appendix.md

 The file `README` in that directory gives further instructions on using the files.

 In the session below, the user `smith` retrieves the files from `mkp.com`.
-Smith’s input is in *slanted font.* The login name must be *anonymous*, and Smith’s own mail address is used as the password.
+Smith's input is in *slanted font.* The login name must be *anonymous*, and Smith's own mail address is used as the password.
 The command *cd pub/norvig* changes to that directory, and the command *ls* lists all the files.
-The command *mget* * retrieves ail files (the *m* stands for “multiple”).
+The command *mget* * retrieves ail files (the *m* stands for "multiple").
 Normally, there would be a prompt before each file asking if you do indeed want to copy it, but the *prompt* command disabled this.
 The command *bye* ends the FTP session.